dfernandez79/barman/README.md

 ### Browser

+Barman was tested on IE 8, Firefox, Safari, and Chrome.

-Barman can be loaded as a plain script or as [AMD] module:
+On the browser it can be loaded as a plain script or using [AMD]:

 * When loaded as a plain script, a global called `barman` will be added to the `window` object.
 * When loaded using [AMD], the `barman` object is returned by the module and no global will be registered.